14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Towering over Tokyo, the Skytree isn't just tall; it's the tallest in the world!
 The tallest tower, that is, and one of the tallest structures, at 634 m (2,080 ft).
 This is the type of experience I’d expect from Tokyo—something better and cooler than anywhere else in the world, something that makes you go “Wow!” (too bad it’s the only place that actually lived up to the hype in Tokyo).

-At night, the Skytree alternates between three illumination colors (blue, purple, and redish orange), as well as some special lightings thrown in here and there to keep it spicy.
+At night, the Skytree alternates between three illumination colors (blue, purple, and reddish-orange), as well as some special lighting thrown in here and there to keep it spicy.

 If you’re taking the train, head to Tokyo Skytree Station or nearby Oshiage Station.